avalon-studio/Bootstrap-Lightbox/README.md

 <a data-modal="bs-lightbox" href="(Image URL to display in lightbox)" target="_blank"><img src="(Thumbnail Image URL)"></a>
 ```

+## Live Demo
 You can see live demo on here:
 https://avalon-studio.work/files/bs5lightbox-js.html

+this is same code as sample.html in this project.

 ## Install